NukentyGit/University-projects/project1/README.md

 - Visualizations (boxplots, histograms, pairplots) revealed outliers and anomalies in some samples, helping identify potential errors or unusual values.
 - Correlation analysis suggested relationships between certain fatty acids, which could be useful for classification or clustering.

-Overall, this workflow demonstrates how systematic exploration of a dataset provides insights into trends, variability, and potential predictive features.
+Overall, this workflow demonstrates how systematic exploration of a dataset provides insights into trends, variability and potential predictive features.